James Johnston (Scottish musician): Biffy Clyro

-Having previously played bass with schoolfriend Simon Neil and brother Ben Johnston in a band called Skrewfish in 1995, the trio moved to Glasgow, and were soon discovered by manager Dee Bahl, and then signed to Beggars Banquet, in 2001.
+Having previously played bass with schoolfriend Simon Neil and brother Ben Johnston in a band called Skrewfish in 1995, the trio moved to Glasgow, and were discovered by manager Dee Bahl, and then signed to Beggars Banquet, in 2001.

 Marmaduke Duke

 Johnston plays bass guitar when the conceptual rock duo Marmaduke Duke plays live.

 Personal life

-Johnston is fond of cycling, and can often be found cycling around the hills of Ayrshire.
+Johnston is fond of cycling, and cycles around the hills of Ayrshire.

-Johnston currently resides with his wife in Glasgow, Scotland.
+On 15 December 2025, Johnston announced that he would be absent from Biffy Clyro's upcoming tours to seek treatment for addiction issues caused by mental health problems.

 Musical equipment used

 The following is a list of musical equipment used by James Johnston.

 Bass guitars

 Johnston's basses are usually tuned to Biffy Clyro's preferred tuning of (DADG), but sometimes (BADG) for "Pause it and Turn It Up" and (CGCF) for "Living is a Problem Because Everything Dies", as well as "That Golden Rule", "The Captain" and "Got Wrong".